 "I'm just wondering, if I hadn't stopped sleeping in our bed and had come to him — which I always did in the past when we fought — would we still be together?
 Maybe the other women and his staying away and not spending time with his kids would never have happened if I hadn't done that.
 Maybe he would have stayed home and we'd be a family.

 "I'm on an emotional roller coaster.
 I have days when I know this divorce is what's needed and days when I want everything to work so we can be happy.
 I guess I'm trying to figure out whether I'm to blame for destroying four lives.
 You see, I've always wanted to make Matt happy.
 I never wanted to see him upset.
 I tried to shield him.

 "Yes, the kids and I would still have to put up with his ways, but I'd have a husband.
 He was a good provider.
 But on the other hand, he'd tell me I wasted money.

 "Right now, I'm scared to death about what will happen.
 I've never been alone.
 I'm uptight and on edge.
 My relationship with my kids has been strained because I'm so distraught.
 I only hope the future brings happiness for us all, even Matt.

 "Did I ruin four lives, or make four lives happy?
 Maybe living like that was better than being alone."

 What do you have to say to Kylie?

-Got a problem?
-Send it, along with your questions and rants to [email protected] And check out my e-book, "Dear Cheryl: Advice from Tales from the Front."
+Send your tale, along with your questions and problems to [email protected] And check out my new e-book, "Dear Cheryl: Advice from Tales from the Front."